-On July 20, 2000, the Committee held a hearing on legislation pending before the Committee.
-Among the measures on which the Committee received testimony was a draft bill to increase, effective as of December 1, 2000, the rates of compensation for veterans with service-connected disabilities and the rates of DIC for the survivors of certain disabled veterans.
+On July 10, 2003, the Committee held a hearing on legislation pending before the Committee.
+Among the measures on which the Committee received testimony was S. 1131.
 The Committee received testimony from, among others, representatives of the Department of Veterans Affairs (hereinafter, "VA"), and from representatives of The American Legion, the Veterans of Foreign Wars, the Disabled American Veterans, AMVETS, and the Paralyzed Veterans of America.
-The Committee also received written statements for the record from a number of organizations, including the Vietnam Veterans of America.